Rodents & Pests

 Rats and mice are attracted by trash piles, open garbage cans, pet food, and pet manure (poop).
 Quick fixes like traps may help, but long-term changes throughout your neighborhood are best:

 REPORTING: If you are a renter of residential housing, you will need to notify your landlord.
 If you are staying at a hotel/motel, notify the front desk of the situation.
-If the problem is not resolved, report to city code enforcement.
-Use tips from above if rodents found in a personal home.
+If the problem persists or is not addressed, contact city code enforcement or DSHS to see how they may be able to assist.
+Use tips from above if rodents are found in a personal home.
 Report to city code enforcement if the problem persists.